Liouville's theorem and the foundation of classical mechanics: 5. The Hamiltonian and Lagrangian

 The total area of the rectangle bounded by $(0,p_j)$ and $(0,\dot{q_j})$ is given by

 It is possible to include a dependence on the generalized coordinate $q_j$ under the constraint that any $q_j-$dependent terms in the functions $\mathcal{H}$ and $\mathcal{L}$ cancel such that the total area is $q_j-$independent.
-Thus, in general, the functions $\mathcal{H}$ and $\mathcal{L}$, satisfy the so-called Legendre transformation,
+Thus, in general, the functions $\mathcal{H}$ and $\mathcal{L}$, referred to as the Hamiltonian and Lagrangian, respectively, satisfy the so-called Legendre transformation, i.e.

 where